W. Terry Whalin has been a book acquisitions editor for over five years. The acquisitions editor is the first

 Agency

-see a clear, direct, and well organized book proposal.
-Without one, most will not get a second chance
+clear, direct, and well organized book proposal.
+Without one, most will not get a second chance to make a

 "Writers who are serious about getting published need more than